Lawyerless.app

 1

-Vague scope of work: If the contract doesn't clearly define the tasks or deliverables, it can lead to misunderstandings about what's expected.
+Vague scope of work: If the tasks are not clearly defined, it can lead to misunderstandings about what's expected, potentially resulting in unpaid work.

 2